 devmgmt.msc and press ENTER to open Device Manager.

 In Device Manager, click on View in menu and select Show hidden devices.
 It will make all the hidden devices (the devices that were installed in your PC but now they are not connected) visible.
-Those are mostly USB devices which sometimes cause your computer to freeze or hang when plugged in.
+When you plug-in one of these USB devices, it hangs your computer.

 Step 3: Uninstall USB Devices Freezing Your Computer When Plugged-in